 This egg salad is easy to prepare and makes great sandwiches on sliced bread, slider buns, or small rolls or biscuits.
 Add a sliced tomato and some lettuce to the sandwich for a delicious lunch.

-The egg salad may also be served on lettuce leaves.
+The egg salad may be served on lettuce leaves as well.
 Add tomato wedges and slices of ripe avocado or serve the salad with soup or a tossed salad.

 - 3 large eggs